Skip to content

 Tanium executes near instant queries of the environment, including millions of endpoints at one time, and creates near real-time reporting dashboards.
 This delivers speed and visibility, so you can fix issues, make changes quickly, and reduce risk.
 Tanium also enables continuous monitoring for compliance against the established benchmarks, likewise reducing risk.

 CMMC compliance is one of the many things that keeps CISOs up at night.
 In the case of research universities, failure to meet the CMMC requirements could put DoD grant funding at risk.
-With Tanium’s Unified Endpoint Management and Unified Endpoint Security solutions, however, CISOs have one less thing to worry about.
+With Tanium’s endpoint management solutions, however, CISOs have one less thing to worry about.
 These solutions help reduce complexity, improve efficiency, and close the gaps between operations and security teams and provide CISOs a single platform to understand their environment and prepare them for future CMMC audits.

 Tanium is not a C3PAO assessor – but we provide customers with high-fidelity insight into the cyber hygiene required for CMMC compliance.
 A few examples of assessment areas include: